vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 ## Visitors provided by the VulkanSceneGraph project

-The VulkanSceneGraph uses visitors for utilities for end users as well as using them to implement core features.
+The VulkanSceneGraph employs visitors for utilities for end users as well as using them to implement core features.
 In addition to providing useful functionality they also serve as a good example of the range of tasks you can tackle with visitors, and how to implement your own.
 When reviewing the following examples look for the apply(..) methods that override the base Visitor/ConstVisitor::apply(..) methods as guide to what type of objects that handle:

 ### Event handling: